 Passengers arriving from EU countries do not need to pay duty on any items provided they are for personal use or intended as gifts.
-Travellers to Slovakia from non-EU countries do not have to pay customs duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres of wine or 1 litre of distilled liquor and spirits; and 50g of perfume.
+Travellers to Slovakia from non-EU countries do not have to pay customs duty on 200 cigarettes or 50 cigars or 250g of tobacco; 4 litres of wine or 1 litre of distilled liquor and spirits.

 Slovakia Tourist Board, Bratislava: http://slovakia.travel/en